AV2001/monthly-rent-prediction/README.md

 1. The application might be too heavy.
 2. Since I'm using the free version of Heroku, it's probably slow.

-## Procfile
-Do not even bother paying attention to the Procfile cause it's ONLY for Heroku deployment purposes.

 ## Cloning
 Want to get the copy of the files used in this project onto your own device?
 Simply clone it or download the Zip folder!